-So 415 Franklin, a 65,000 square foot building, will host Madison Church: Ford Campus, 40 beautiful, new, affordable apartments and an early childhood learning center operated by the Refugee Education Center serving refugees and the economically vulnerable.
-On Sundays the early childhood learning space will be used for our church’s growing children’s ministry.
+So 415 Franklin, a 65,000 square foot building, will host Madison Church: Ford Campus, 41 beautiful, new, affordable apartments and an early childhood learning center serving economically vulnerable children and families.
+On Sundays the early childhood learning space will be used for Madison Church’s growing children’s ministry.

 Who is going with us.

 ICCF is a nonprofit housing corporation founded in 1974 whose leadership is motivated by, and programs shaped by, its belief that all people deserve safe, clean, affordable housing.
 Learn more at iccf.org